Integralist/integralist.co.uk/content/posts/statistics-basics.md

 What has happened is that the outliers (the large numbers at the end of the dataset: `145, 147`) have _pulled_ the mean higher, meaning the data is "skewed".
 Data can be skewed to the left (the mean is pulled lower) or it can be skewed to the right (the mean is pulled higher - as in the case of our example above).

+> [!NOTE]
-> Note: we say skewed "left" or "right" because when sorting the data in ascending order you would see the outliers are either mainly to the left or the right (depending on the data).
+> we say skewed "left" or "right" because when sorting the data in ascending order you would see the outliers are either mainly to the left or the right (depending on the data).

 If we were to look at this on a line histogram graph we would notice this 'pulling' of the mean:

 <canvas id="meanOutliers"></canvas>

+> [!NOTE]
-> Note: in the above graph you can see the longer 'tail' that indicates the outliers.
+> in the above graph you can see the longer 'tail' that indicates the outliers.

 How can we deal with outliers?
 Well, this is where the median can help...